 - We encourage you to use Hold My Spot® to schedule an approximate visit time.
 That way, you can rest in the comfort of your home or car and come into the center when you receive a text.
 We also offer Telemedicine virtual visits, allowing you on-demand access to care with one of our providers in the comfort of your home.

-- Our front door has a notice that initially screens high-risk patients.
-If that patient meets any of the noted criteria, the notice instructs the patient to return to their car and call us so we can screen that patient appropriately.
+- When patients check in, our front desk team member will perform an initial COVID-19 screening.
+If a patient meets any of the screening criteria, the patient is instructed to return to their car until time to be seen in the center.
 This ensures limited exposure to patients being seen for non-infectious matters.

 While there is currently no vaccine to prevent COVID-19, health officials recommend the following steps to help prevent the spread: